zuhairmhtb/P300SpellerBasedEEGClassification/README.md

 Files:

 1. README.pdf : Contains the description of the dataset [Downloaded]
-2. Publications: A folder containing relavant papers and recosntructed algorithm that used the dataset and got published
+2. Publications: A folder containing relavant papers.
 3. Data Files: A folder containing the main data files.
+4. EEGAnalysis.ipynb: Analysis of the dataset and reconstruction of the algorithm mentioned in paper.

 =======================================================